ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 rtos.IRQ(irq.EXTI4_15).Enable()
 ```

 The PA4 pin is configured as input with the internal pull-up resistor enabled.
-It is connected to the onboard LED but that doesn't hinder anything.
+It's connected to the onboard LED but that doesn't hinder anything.
 More important is that it's located next to the GND pin so we can use any metal object to simulate the button and set the clock.
 As a bonus we have additional feedback from the onboard LED.

 We use the EXTI peripheral to track the PA4 state.
 It's configured to generate an interrupt on any change.

 #### The *btnWait* function

-Define new auxiliary function:
+Define a new auxiliary function:

 ```go
 func btnWait(state int, deadline int64) bool {